The aphorism "History does not repeat itself, but it rhymes"* captures the beauty and intent of the discipline.

 Drake’s History Department locates itself in this tradition.
-Students who study history at Drake can expect:
+Students who study history at Drake can expect the following:

-Our department’s eight full-time faculty are committed to providing you with exceptional learning experiences that combine historical analysis and skill acquisition with pre-professional training and career development.
+Our department’s full-time faculty members are committed to providing you with exceptional learning experiences that combine historical analysis and skills acquisition with pre-professional training and career development.

 * Often attributed to nineteenth-century author Mark Twain, there is little evidence that the famous wordsmith uttered this aphorism.
 While Twain made comments similar to this view of history, according to The Dictionary of Modern Proverbs, the saying first appeared in print in 1970.